AJGHUB/ITCROWD/README.md

 Authentication for back end is complete: Register, Log In, Get token, Protect routes.

-9. PROFILE model routes fields:
+9. PROFILE model routes fields: with all the relevant fields
+10.